 Other areas of counselling I deal with

-Couple / Relationship issues - how to move beyond repetitive patterns of behaviour that cause damage and move to a position of understanding and relating to the other with kindness and compassion, support each other in developing a willingness to work together as a team on the same side and find ways of resolving conflict that nourish and enhance the bond
+Becoming a more effective communicator enables us to move beyond repetitive patterns of behaviour that cause damage in relationships to reach a position of understanding and connection to another person with kindness and compassion, supporting each other in developing a willingness to work together as a team on the same side and finding ways of resolving conflict that nourish and enhance the bond